Skip to main content

 Returning to Amsterdam, Hulk abandoned his specialization in portraiture in favour of marine painting, which brought him prosperity, especially when he moved to England in 1875.
 A keen sailor, who made many expeditions on the Zuiderzee, he thoroughly understood marine life and the intricacies of sailing ships.
 Shore scenes like the present pair are a favourite theme, one also favoured by van de Velde.
 In each work, the sky fills two-thirds of the composition, intricately fretted with clouds to give a sense of energy.
 On the Scheldt, low tide is filled with golden morning light.
 In its pair, On the Scheldt, sunset, the pale orange and pink of the declining sun, hidden behind clouds, flushes the bay and the sails of the fishing boats with its warmth.
 Both paintings exhibit the pervasive sense of tranquillity and tonal harmony for which the artist was renowned.
 Hulk turns everyday views of the maritime life that was so crucial to the Dutch economy into scenes of romantic reverie.

 Hulk moved to London in 1875 and found success in a burgeoning industrial nation with a taste for Dutch marine painting, both Old Master and modern.
 He frequently produced pairs of paintings, often comparatively small in format and on panel, in homage to the cabinet paintings of the seventeenth century Netherlandish masters.
 Panel also afforded him the high degree of finish that he wished to achieve in his oils.
-This pair bears the labels of the prestigious art suppliers Winsor & Newton, indicating that it was executed in London.

 [1] For a detailed biography of Hulk and his time in America, see Matthew Honan, ‘De kunst van Abraham Hulk en zijn dagboek naar America’ (The art of Abraham Hulk and his travel diary to America), Scheepshistorie, Issue 26, November 2019, pp.92-109.
 We are grateful to Dr Honan for details of Hulk’s life and for providing a translation of the article.